Central Pacific Railroad: Financing

 (Left): The Central Pacific built trestles initially in order to expedite construction of the railroad.
 Later, many of the trestles were filled in with dirt, such as this one near Secret Town, Placer County, California.
 Photo: Carleton Watkins (1876); (right): The Last Spike, painting by Thomas Hill (1881).
 Some of the Central Pacific officials depicted in the painting were not actually at the Gold Spike ceremony in Utah.

 Construction of the road was financed primarily by 30-year, 6% U.S. government bonds authorized by Sec.
 5 of the Pacific Railroad Act of 1862.
-They were issued at the rate of $16,000 ($265,000 in 2017 dollars) per mile of tracked grade completed east of the designated base of the Sierra Nevada range near Roseville, CA where California state geologist Josiah Whitney had determined were the geologic start of the Sierras' foothills.
+They were issued at the rate of $16,000 ($265,000 in 2017 dollars) per mile of tracked grade completed east of the designated base of the Sierra Nevada range near Roseville, California, that state geologist Josiah Whitney had determined was the geologic start of the Sierras' foothills.
 Sec.
 11 of the Act also provided that the issuance of bonds "shall be treble the number per mile" (to $48,000) for tracked grade completed over and within the two mountain ranges (but limited to a total of 300 mi at this rate), and "doubled" (to $32,000) per mile of completed grade laid between the two mountain ranges.
 The U.S. Government Bonds, which constituted a lien upon the railroads and all their fixtures, were repaid in full (and with interest) by the company as and when they became due.

 Sec.
 10 of the 1864 amending Pacific Railroad Act (13 Statutes at Large, 356) additionally authorized the company to issue its own "First Mortgage Bonds" in total amounts up to (but not exceeding) that of the bonds issued by the United States.
 Such company-issued securities had priority over the original Government Bonds.
 (Local and state governments also aided the financing, although the City and County of San Francisco did not do so willingly.
 This materially slowed early construction efforts.)
 Sec.
 3 of the 1862 Act granted the railroads 10 sqmi of public land for every mile laid, except where railroads ran through cities and crossed rivers.
 This grant was apportioned in 5 sections on alternating sides of the railroad, with each section measuring 0.2 mi by 10 mi.
 These grants were later doubled to 20 sqmi per mile of grade by the 1864 Act.